USS Tuscaloosa (CA-37): December 1939

 For Captain Dahne, there remained only one alternative.
 After having carefully planned for that eventuality, he scuttled his ship.
 All but two of his crew of 578 succeeded in going over the side and manning the lifeboats.
 The Hyperion clearly had no room for all of the Germans.
 The Tuscaloosa radioed the Hyperion, "Our orders, either you take all or none.
 We are warning, stay away from the boats.
 If you ram or sink one, we will have to commence firing at you."

-From his motor launch, Captain Daehne kept the lifeboats together while the Tuscaloosa embarked the 576 men, boys and women.
+From his motor launch, Captain Dahne kept the lifeboats together while the Tuscaloosa embarked the 576 men, boys and women.
 He then followed them to safety on board the cruiser which provided hospitality for the shipwrecked mariners who were glad to be on board an American cruiser as rescued seamen and not in a British warship as prisoners-of-war.
 The bulk of the survivors were put up in the cruiser's seaplane hangar that had been cleared out to facilitate its use as a large berthing area; and the women were berthed in sick bay.

 Tuscaloosa took the survivors to New York—the only port equipped to handle such a large and sudden influx of aliens—and disembarked them at Ellis Island between 1610 and 1730 on 20 December for officials to process.
 Ultimately, most of Columbus officers and men returned, via the Pacific, to their native land.
 Meanwhile, Tuscaloosa departed New York on the 21st and arrived at Norfolk the following day.